nhuvan/nhuvan.github.io/_pages/home.md

 ### BIO:

-I completed my PhD in Computer Vision in 10/2011 under the supervisor of prof. Jean-Marc Ogier, prof. AUF Alain Boucherde et prof. Salvatore Tabbone.
+I completed my PhD in Computer Vision in 10/2011 under the supervisor of prof. Jean-Marc Ogier, prof. AUF Alain Boucherde and prof. Salvatore Tabbone.
 From 2012 to 2014 I worked with prof. Jean-Marc Ogier on multimodal indexing for lecture videos.
-In 2015-2016, the SATT Grand Center chose my invention (the PEDIVHANDI project) for its technology transfer program.
+From 10/2014 to 04/2016, the SATT Grand Center chose my invention (the PEDIVHANDI project) for its technology transfer program.
 So I focused on this new project (employee at La SATT).
 From 05/2016 to 08/2018, I worked in the eBD team of prof. Jean-Christophe Burie on the comic book images analysis.
 From 09/2018, I have been working with prof. Jean-Christophe Burie, prof. Arnaud Revel and prof Karell Bertet in the join lab S.A.I.L.
 In this context, I work mainly on the avanced analysis for Sequential Art (digital comic books, mangas, and webtoons).<br/>
 My research focuses on two themes:

 + Multimodal indexing and retrieval for images & videos